-T568A and T568B are the two colour codes used for wiring eight-position modular plugs.
+T568A and T568B are the two color codes used for wiring eight-position modular plugs.
 Both are allowed under the ANSI/TIA/EIA wiring standards.
 The only difference between the two color codes is that the orange and green pairs are interchanged.

-There is no transmission differences between T568A and T568B cabling schemes.
+There are no transmission differences between T568A and T568B cabling schemes.
 North America’s preference is for T568B.
 Both ends must use the same standard.
 It makes no difference to the transmission characteristics of data.

 T568B wiring pattern is recognized as the preferred wiring pattern.

 When wiring the connector, follow the layout shown.
 Your connector will conform to the T568B standard.

 Use a good quality crimping tool along with quality connectors.